skypyproject/skypy/docs/install.rst

 ############

-This page outlines how to install one of the officially distributed SkyPy releases and it's dependencies, or install and test the latest development version.
+This page outlines how to install one of the officially distributed SkyPy releases and its dependencies, or install and test the latest development version.

 From PyPI